 Before you think about walking your puppy

 It’s very important that you begin your new pup’s training and socialisation regime as soon as you can.
 However, there are other things to consider.
-Recommendations suggest that you don’t take your pup outside until he has had all of his primary vaccinations.
+It is recommended that you don’t take your pup outside until he has had all of his primary vaccinations.
 Of course, this depends on when you begin the process.
 Your pup could be almost 16 weeks old before you finally get to take him into the great wide world.
-During this time, your pup will certainly have lots of stored up energy and be picking up nasty habits.
+During this time, it is important that you make efforts to socialise your puppy to the things he will experience in life.

 Introduce your puppy to a collar and lead

 Even though your pup is quite small, you can still familiarise him with a collar and a lead.
 Introduce the collar when he is busy doing something else, or when you are cuddling him.
 Certainly, you want this to be a positive initiation.
-Because you cannot take your pup for a walk outside, this obviously doesn’t mean he can’t walk in the house.
-With his collar and leash in place, even just taking him around the living room will get him accustomed to this.
+Because you cannot take your pup for a walk outside, this obviously doesn’t mean he can’t walk in the house or in the garden or even at some friend’s house.
+With his collar and leash in place, even just taking him around the living room will get him accustomed to these new ‘accessories’.

-Of course, if you have a yard or garden where no other dogs have access, take him on his leash and walk him around.
-If he begins to pull, which is almost inevitable with a tiny pup, rotate your steps and walk the other way.
+Of course, if you have a yard or garden where no unvaccinated dogs have access, take him out on his leash and walk him around.
+Lead walking does not come naturally to dogs, so it's important that if he begins to pull, (which its almost inevitable) rotate your steps and walk the other way.
 After a few starts and stops, your puppy will soon get the hang of things.
-Above all, reward him with treats and praise when he does walk with you.
+Above all, reward him with treats and praise him when he does walk with you.

 How much exercise does your puppy need?